Christian Ramirez (soccer, born 1991): Early life and education

-Club career
+Career

 Charlotte Eagles

 In 2013, Ramirez signed with the Charlotte Eagles of the USL PRO.
 He made his debut for the squad in a match against Antigua Barracuda FC, in which he tallied his first professional goal and was named to the USL Pro Team of the Week.
 Ramirez finished the regular season with 8 goals and 5 assists.
 He continued his form into the postseason, scoring 4 goals in 3 playoff appearances and helping lead the Eagles to the USL Pro Championship, where they lost to Orlando City SC.

 Minnesota United FC

-On January 8, 2014, Minnesota United FC announced that they had signed Ramirez for the 2014 NASL season.
-After first-choice striker Pablo Campos suffered a torn ACL in preseason, Ramirez enjoyed a breakout season while starting every game.
-Ramirez was named NASL Player of the Week three times, and the NASL Player of the Month three times, for May/June, August, and October/November.
+On January 8, 2014, Minnesota United FC signed Ramirez for the 2014 NASL season.
+He became a first-choice striker after Pablo Campos suffered an injury in preseason, and went on to start every game, earning the NASL Player of the Week three times and the NASL Player of the Month three times.

-On the final game of the 2014 NASL Season, Ramirez scored his 20th goal, equaling the league record held by Campos and Etienne Barbara.
-Ramirez won the 2014 NASL Golden Boot by an 8-goal margin and the NASL Young Player of the Year award.
-Due to his performances, Ramirez was named in NASL's Best XI for 2014 and went on to earn the same honor in both the 2015 and 2016 seasons.
+Ramirez scored his 20th goal on the final game of the 2014 NASL season, equaling the league record held by Campos and Etienne Barbara.
+Ramirez won the 2014 NASL Golden Boot and the NASL Young Player of the Year award.
+Due to his performances, Ramirez was named in NASL's Best XI for 2014 and earned the same honor in both the 2015 and 2016 seasons.
 Ramirez again won the NASL Golden Boot in 2016 after tallying 18 goals in 31 appearances.
-Ramirez holds the club record for both appearances and goals (95 and 53 respectively) for the now defunct NASL version of Minnesota United after they folded due to being selected for MLS expansion.
+Ramirez holds the club record for goals (53) for the now-defunct NASL version of Minnesota United.